 The expert take: “Shock value definitely works,” says Leman.
 “Older kids don’t like their stuff touched.”
 The key to success is to remain unemotional (no giving in when she starts crying over her gymnastics trophy).
 “Just say, ‘I got tired of looking at it, and you’ll find your stuff out in the garage,’ ” he says.
 Don’t want to deal with the (literal) heavy lifting?
 Try skipping ahead to the second step.
 Get your child involved in the organization (shopping for new bookcases or cool baskets helps), and teach her about tidiness in the process.

 Pushing Away All Healthy Food

-The problem: A two-year-old whose picky eating suddenly went extreme―he shunned anything but waffles, grilled cheese, French fries, and ice cream.
+A two-year-old whose picky eating suddenly went extreme―he shunned anything but waffles, grilled cheese, French fries, and ice cream.
 “For six months, we tried reasoning with him,” says Samantha Meiler of Millburn, New Jersey.